 A food blog riddled with broken internal and external links can hurt the user experience, cause visitors to bounce, and impact SEO.

-Broken link checker plugins are also notoriously bloated and can impact site speed.
-Consider using a third party tool, such as Screaming Frog to stay on top of your broken links or our team at Foodie Digital can generate broken link reports for you.
+A word of warning: broken link checker plugins are notoriously bloated and can impact site speed.
+Consider using a third party tool, such as Screaming Frog to stay on top of your broken links, or our team at Foodie Digital can generate broken link reports for you.

 7. Handle re-directs with care